 To obtain Medicaid coverage of their drugs, pharmaceutical companies generally must promise to give state Medicaid programs the lowest price made available to almost any buyer of the drug.
-To provide this price, pharmaceutical companies report their “best price” on a drug—often calculated based on the drug’s “average wholesale price” or “average manufacturer price”—and payback to Medicaid in rebates any amount the programs paid in excess of this price.
-Pharmaceutical companies can defraud Medicaid, and violate the False Claims Act, by manipulating their “best price” to reduce the amount of money they must return to state Medicaid programs.
+To provide this price, pharmaceutical companies report their “best price” on a drug—often calculated based on the drug’s “average wholesale price” or “average manufacturer price”—and payback to Medicaid in rebates any amount the programs paid more than this price.
+Pharmaceutical companies can defraud Medicaid and violate the False Claims Act by manipulating their “best price” to reduce the amount of money they must return to state Medicaid programs.

 Medicare Part D Fraud

-Implemented in 2006, Medicare Part D, also referred to as the Medicare Prescription Drug Program provides drug coverage for tens of millions of elderly and disabled Americans.
-Under the program, private insurance companies—referred to as Part D Sponsors—provide prescription drugs to eligible beneficiaries either directly or through pharmacy benefit managers (so-called “PBMs”), and then submit claims to Medicare for the drugs’ cost.
+Implemented in 2006, Medicare Part D, also referred to as the Medicare Prescription Drug Program, provides drug coverage for tens of millions of elderly and disabled Americans.
+Under the program, private insurance companies—referred to as Part D Sponsors—offer prescription drugs to eligible beneficiaries directly or through pharmacy benefit managers (so-called “PBMs”) and then submit claims to Medicare for the drugs’ cost.
 Fraud can occur under Medicare Part D in many ways, including: